ECBACC: History

-The 2014 show featured ECBACC's second celebration of Black women in he comic book and sci-fi industry.
+The 2014 show featured ECBACC's second celebration of Black women in the comic book and sci-fi industry.

 The 2015 show was billed as ECBACC AT THE MOVIES, which highlighted up and coming filmmakers of Black Sci-Fi content.

-The 2016 show was held on May 21st, and included guests; Milton Davis, Tony Isabella, Bashea Imana, Balogun Ojetade and international cartoonist Tayo Fatunla.
+The 2016 show was held on May 21, and included guests; Milton Davis, Tony Isabella, Bashea Imana, Balogun Ojetade and international cartoonist Tayo Fatunla.

-The 2017 show was held on May 20th, and featured guests such as: Naseed Gifted, N. Steven Harris, Karama Horne, Kurenai Kiba, Don McGregor, and Uraeus.
+The 2017 show was held on May 20, and featured guests such as: Naseed Gifted, N. Steven Harris, Karama Horne, Kurenai Kiba, Don McGregor, and Uraeus.

-The 2018 show was held on May 19th, and included guests; Eric Battle, Mshindo Kuumba I, Sheeba Maya, and Regine Sawyer.
+The 2018 show was held on May 19, and included guests; Eric Battle, Mshindo Kuumba I, Sheeba Maya, and Regine Sawyer.

-The 2019 show was held on May 18th, and featured guests such as: Aaron Beatty.
+The 2019 show was held on May 18, and featured guests such as: Aaron Beatty.

 The 2020 ECBACC had to be cancelled due to the COVID-19 pandemic; as an alternative, a one-day virtual event, entitled, ECBACC's first "E-Convention", was held on July 11, 2020.

 The 2021 ECBACC was cancelled due to the COVID-19 pandemic.

 The 2022 show, which marked the organization's return to a physical event, was billed as ECBACC IN THE PARK, and featured guests as: Kaloni Davis, Nakia Dillard, Ariell Johnson, and Javier Winnik.